ayan32/ayan32/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Andrew and welcome to my GitHub page!
-I am a native New Yorker and a junior studying Computer and Data Science at New York University.
+I am a native New Yorker and a junior studying Computer and Data Science at New York University with a minor in Transportation Engineering.
 I enjoy working with datasets because we make new data every day and analyzing them helps me understand where we are as a society and in that specific scenario.
 Data analysis can help us make better decisions.
 I have various interests and am interested in leveraging my data science skills through my interests.

 <h3>Language Experience</h3>
 <ul>